ga4gh-beacon/beacon-v2/docs/implementations-options.md

 !!!
 Important
     As previously described, **Beacon v2 is an specification** for sharing/discovery of data.
 Thus, _a priori_, it has nothing to do with any particular software, database or computer language.

-Owners and managers of genomic data resources may (should!) be interested in "beaconizing" their resources through the implementation of a Beacon API[1] for web-protocol based access to their data.

 # Which are the implementation options?

 Two elements are needed to implement (or "light") a Beacon v2: